ad-freiburg/qlever/README.md

 By default and when running `docker` **without user namespaces**, the container will use the user ID 1000 which on Linux is almost always the first real user.
-If the default user does not work add `-u "$(id -u):$(id -g)"` to `docker run` to let QLever execute as the current user.
+If the default user does not work add `-u "$(id -u):$(id -g)"` to `docker run` so that QLever executes as the current user.

 When running `docker` **with user namespaces** you may need to make the index folder accessible to the user the QLever process is mapped to on the host (e.g.